How often have you heard a leader preach a set of values but not demonstrate them?

 1. Clear and Concise Communication

-They passionately communicate the direction of the organization in great detail so employees understand the precise behaviour necessary to successfully execute it.
+They passionately communicate the direction of the organization in great detail so employees understand the precise behavior necessary to successfully execute it.
 They do it face-to-face; e-mail and social media are used only to support their in-person message.

 2. Focus on Execution